gabrielmarin97/gabrielmarin97.github.io/index.md

 permalink: /
 ---

 Hello, and welcome to my personal webpage!
-I'm a Mexican economist with a passion for macroeconomics—particularly public and international finance, as well as labor economics.
+I'm a Mexican economist with research interests in macroeconomics, public economics and labor economics.
 Much of my current work explores public finance, and the economic implications of automation and AI.

 I earned my bachelor's degree in Economics from Universidad Anáhuac and my master's in International Economics and Finance from Johns Hopkins University.
 I've had the opportunity to work as a research fellow at the Inter-American Development Bank, and I am currently a Non-Resident Research Scholar at Anáhuac University.
 I am also part of the Network on Welfare and Policy in Latin America and the Caribbean [WAPLAC](http://waplac.org/team/gabriel-marin).